maarconte/duplicate-main-component/README.md

 - Run the plugin through `Menu > Plugins > Duplicate Main Component`.
 - The plugin will clone and position the component as per the configured settings.

+## Shortcut
+How to Make a Figma Plugin Keyboard Shortcut on Mac : [Shortcut](https://figment.so/blog/how-to-make-figma-plugin-keyboard-shortcut)
 ## Contributing

 Contributions to improve Duplicate Main Component are welcome.
 Feel free to fork the repository and submit pull requests.